Nicous20/Nicous20.github.io/_pages/about.md

 News
 ======
 [24.08] Joined CUHK CSE as a junior RA.
 [24.07] [FunQA](https://funqa-benchmark.github.io/) is accepted to ECCV 2024.
-[24.06] Successfully graduated from BUPT and QMUL!
+[24.06] Successfully graduated from BUPT and QMUL.
 [24.02] [CUVA](https://github.com/fesvhtr/CUVA) is accepted to CVPR 2024.
 [23.12] [DocMSU](https://github.com/fesvhtr/DocMSU) is accepted to AAAI 2024.
 [23.07] We released [FunQA Benchmark](https://funqa-benchmark.github.io/) and organized a [competition](https://iacc.pazhoulab-huangpu.com/contestdetail?id=64af50154a0ed647faca623a&award=1,000,000) with 1 million ¥.
 [23.07] One paper is accepted to PRCV 2023.